 My Professional Photography Equipment List for Travel & Food Photography

 Some product links are affiliate links but all are where I make my gear purchases.
 You can also find all of my photography gear recommendations here.

 Photography gear can be seriously baffling when you’re starting out.
 I remember spending hours looking at tripods completely confused by the differences.
 Some tripods looked identical but were hundreds of dollars apart in price point.
 Also, it took me a while to realize that tripods were occasionally sold as 2 separate parts, which explained the price difference sometimes.
-Then once I started to understand gear, it became so difficult not to fall into gear lust with every new camera body or lens release.
+Then once I started to understand gear, it became difficult not to fall into gear lust with every new camera body or lens release.

 When I was starting out a friend of mine told me that I should only buy a piece of equipment when I knew that I would make back the cost 4 to 5 times in income or if I had rented something more than 4 times.
-While, I haven’t stuck to those rules perfectly they have helped me make strategic purchases of photography equipment over time instead of splurging every time I had a bit of extra cash around.
+While, I haven’t stuck to those rules perfectly they have helped me make strategic purchases of photography equipment over time instead of splurging every time there was a bit of extra cash laying around.